TosbackCgusBridge-Bot/CGUs-versions/Haven/Privacy Policy.md

 a) Improving our website and ensuring that content is presented effectively.

 b) Managing our website and ensuring that it is safe and secure.
-This is outlined in more detail in the cookie policy (link here).
+This is outlined in more detail in the cookie policy.

 c) To proactively offer you advertising which we believe will be of interest when you visit other websites